spacetelescope/jwst/docs/jwst/coron/main.rst

    from science target images
 4) :ref:`hlsp <hlsp_step>`: Create high-level science products from a PSF-subtracted image

-These tasks, and others, are applied to an association of coronagraphic exposures using the pipeline module :ref:`calwebb_coron3 <calwebb_coron3>`.
+These steps, and others, are applied to an association of coronagraphic exposures using the pipeline module :ref:`calwebb_coron3 <calwebb_coron3>`.